 - Back at home, they take turns trying to guess who gave what gift.

 #3 Neighbor Gifts and Christmas Caroling:

 After dinner and while the parents are cleaning up the dishes, Grandma Cindy takes all the grandchildren around the neighborhood for Christmas caroling.
 At each house, they drop off a gift and sing.
-This is a win-win activity: the grandkids love not having to do dishes and they enjoy singing to strangers.
-The parents like it because it squeezes all the excess energy out of the kids.

 #4 Counting Nativity Scenes:

 Grandma Cindy has 22 nativity scenes that she displays around her home.
 She makes a game of having the grandkids hunt around the house and count the number of nativities.
 The winner gets a prize.